joostiphone/Z390-Hackintosh-Joost/README.md

 11. 4-Feb-2021: Updated to MacOS 11.2 (20D64), using OpenCore v0.6.5.
 12. 5-Feb-2021: Updated OpenCore to v0.6.6.
 13. 11-Feb-2021: Updated to MacOS 11.2.1 (20D74), using OpenCore v0.6.6.
+14. 22-Feb-2021: Small tweaks in EFI.
+Added Background.ICNS in Resources/Images folder (you can delete this if required).
+Also, OpenShell has been hidden now.

 Download my latest Big Sur EFI here: https://mega.nz/folder/l9xGHQQC#63JkmaR5IT3ONQ4G1RmfLQ